zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    See `<http://en.wikipedia.org/wiki/Universally_unique_identifier>`_.

-   :uuid: The 16 bytes of the UUID.
+   :param uuid: The 16 bytes of the UUID.

    :returns: The string representation of *uuid*.